 Students with disabilities have the following rights and responsibilities:

 Some accommodations allow for an alternate testing location and/or additional testing time.
-For those accommodations, test proctoring is available through our office at the Learning Lab.
-All proctored tests must be scheduled in advance to allow enough time to receive tests from instructors and ensure that we have space and a proctor available.
-If you would like a test proctored:
+For those accommodations, test proctoring is available by contacting us at the Disability Services office.
+All tests must be scheduled in advance to allow enough time to receive tests from instructors and ensure that we have space and a proctor available.

 Tests may be proctored in-person or via webcam.
-Be sure to speak with the Learning Lab prior to testing if you have any concerns.
+Be sure to speak with us in Disability Services prior to testing if you have any concerns.

 In addition to the academic accommodations listed above, additional services may be available to students with disabilities to ensure equal access.